microsoft/WhatTheHack/xxx-GitHubCopilot/Student/Challenge-01.md

 - The "Quote of the Day" application functions correctly, displaying a new quote upon each interaction.
 - You can describe how GitHub Copilot assisted in the development process, providing specific examples of its contributions.
+- Show the different ways you interacted with GitHub Copilot, you should be able to show at least 3 different ways.
+- Show the strategies that you leveraged highlighting how your inputs and modifications steered its suggestions while using Copilot.

 ## Learning Resources